carolinah14/calculator_project/README.md

 # Calculator (Python)

 A Python console-based calculator application that performs basic arithmetic operations.
-The program allows users to continuously calculate using previous results or start a new calculation, implementing the use of recursion, functions, dictionaries, loops, and program flow control.
+The program allows users to continuously calculate using previous results or start a new calculation.
+Implementing the use of recursion, functions, dictionaries, loops, and program flow control.

 ## ▶️ How to Run